Sandry: Santos

-Born in Itabuna, Bahia, Sandry joined Santos' youth setup in 2013, aged ten.
+Sandry was born in Itabuna, Bahia, to Brazilian and Malagasy roots, Sandry joined Santos' youth setup in 2013, aged ten.
 In 2018, aged only 15, he appeared with the under-20s in the year's Copa São Paulo de Futebol Júnior.

 Called up to the first team by new manager Jorge Sampaoli, Sandry made his debut with the main squad on 31 January 2019, coming on as a late substitute for goalscorer Derlis González in a 4–1 Campeonato Paulista away routing of Bragantino.
 On 5 August, after lengthy negotiations, he signed a professional contract with the club.

 Sandry made his Série A debut on 8 December 2019, replacing goalscorer Carlos Sánchez late into a 4–0 home routing of Flamengo.
 He made his Copa Libertadores debut the following 20 October, replacing Jobson in a 2–1 home win against Defensa y Justicia.

 On 10 November 2020, it was announced that Sandry and a further six first team players tested positive for COVID-19.
 On 3 April of the following year, it was announced that he suffered a knee injury, being sidelined for at least six months.

 On 17 June 2021, Sandry renewed his contract with Santos until May 2026.
 Back to action in November, he returned to feature regularly for the side before suffering a facial injury in February 2023; he recovered in April, but had an infection in the region in May.

 On 10 August 2023, Sandry suffered another knee injury, being sidelined for the remainder of the season.
 He returned to action on 8 June 2024, in a 3–1 Série B away loss to Novorizontino.

 Loan to Athletic-MG

 On 1 March 2025, after being separated from the squad during the 2025 Campeonato Paulista, Sandry agreed to join Athletic-MG on loan for the remainder of the year.
+He featured in 30 Série B matches, helping the club to avoid relegation.

+Loan to Criciúma

+On 6 January 2026, Sandry agreed to join Criciúma on loan for the year.
+Despite being regularly used in the Campeonato Catarinense, he left the club in June, after more than a month absent from training.

+Contract termination

+On 11 September 2026, after being separated from the first team squad, Sandry rescinded his contract with Santos.